mikanbako/Android-Application-Build-Script-Extension/README.txt

             ant javancss
                 Run JavaNCSS and report by text on project executing Ant.

-            NOTICE : If you located jars of JavaNCSS to other directory, you must specify path of it by -lib option of Ant.

     After "PMD Setup" :

         pmd : Run PMD and report by HTML to